Benedictus ~ Before Salem, a Prologue

 "I assume you'll need gold to fund this little fiction of yours as well."

 "That would be most appreciated, Zahir," she replied honestly, turning back to her spell.

 Zahir was deeply amused.
 "And what could you possibly offer me to compensate for such...generosity?"

 Athena plucked the ring from the air like fruit from a vine and coolly turned to offer it to him.
-"With this, you'll be able to walk in the daytime."
+"With this, you'll be able to walk in the daylight, like a normal human being."
 She cocked her head to the side and blinked.
-"Would that not be most helpful, considering your predicament?"
+"Would that not be most helpful, considering your current predicament?"